 20) Do I have to provide evidence of my own funds?

 Your online application must include a financial plan that covers your estimated living costs in Austria.
 We attempt to assist you in estimating these costs.
-Your estimated livings costs do not influence the prospect of success.
-However, the scholarship rate will be reduced in accordance with your estimation if the scholarship rate is higher than your actual living costs.
+Your estimated livings costs do not influence the prospects of a successful grant application.
+However, the scholarship rate will be reduced in accordance with your estimate if the scholarship rate is higher than your actual living costs.

 No. Unfortunately, it is not possible to increase the scholarship rate.

-22) Who decides if I will be awarded with a scholarship?
+22) Who decides if I will be awarded a scholarship?

-First, the formal criteria of your application will be evaluated by us.
-The selection of all formally valid applications follows a multistage process:
+The formal criteria of your application will be evaluated by us.
+The selection procedure is based on a multi-stage process:

-- Evaluation of the application by ASEA-UNINET experts.
+- Examination and evaluation of the applications by ASEA-UNINET experts

 - Final decision by the BMBWF